 An international art is celebrated here, along with a festival of old ships.
 The wooden vessels, nearly 100 of them, line the quays.
 The day before the festival starts, they perform a foghorn concert.
 It’s quite something.

-PLEASE NOTE: Sadly this has been cancelled for 2021.
+PLEASE NOTE: Sadly this has been postponed to 2023.

 August 15, 2021: Assumption.
 France takes another public holiday when shops and banks close, but happily not attractions, restaurants and bars.